New Policy Library

-5.27.
-Any action performed under a user ID is attributed to the owner.
+5.22.
+Any action performed under a user ID is attributed to the person represented by the user ID.
 If an action performed under a user ID breaches, or leads to a breach of, University policy or process, then the user accepts responsibility for the breach, unless there is reasonable doubt that they are responsible for the breach.

 (a) keep passwords confidential and not disclose them to others;

-(d) change their password as soon as possible if they suspect, or come to know, that their password has been compromised; and
+(b) change their password as soon as possible if they suspect, or come to know, that their password has been compromised;

-(e) distribute information assets only if there is a valid business need to distribute, transmit or move such information.
+(c) distribute, transmit, move or delete information assets only if there is a valid business or academic need to do so;

-5.29.
-Users must not store information assets classified as ‘confidential’ or ‘restricted’ on facilities of external providers unless use of the facility has been approved by the applicable asset owner and the Executive Director, Infrastructure Services.
+5.24.
+Users must not store information assets classified as ‘confidential’ or ‘restricted’ on the facilities of external providers, unless use of the facility has been approved by the applicable asset owner and the Executive Director, Business Services and Chief Technology Officer.

-5.31.
-Providers allocate a unique user ID to individuals for system access.
+5.26.
+Providers should allocate a unique user ID to each individual for information system access.

-5.32.
-Providers keep records of individuals’ access to, and use of, University computer systems, infrastructure and information assets.
+5.27.
+Providers should keep records of individuals’ access to, and use of, University computer systems, infrastructure and information assets.

 (a) segregate duties between staff assigned to development and testing environments, and staff assigned to production environments;